 Join OGS for a Homecoming reception from 5:30-6:30 p.m.
 Saturday, Oct.
 13, at Hasselmann Alumni House.
 Following the reception, stay for dinner to honor the Miner Alumni Association’s 2018 award winners.
 It’s a great opportunity to connect with other OGS members and celebrate some of S&T’s most accomplished alumni.
 Watch for an invitation in early September.
 For more information, contact Sarah Jones at firstname.lastname@example.org or 573-341-6359.

-Missouri S&T and the Miner Alumni Association will be moving to electronic gift receipts beginning July 1, 2018.
-Now donors will have the advantage of immediate, paperless receipts acknowledging gifts.
-This change will affect donors with email addresses in our database.
-All others will continue to receive paper receipts, although we encourage you to provide your email address and take advantage of e-receipting.
-If we have your email address but you prefer to receive paper receipts, we’re glad to provide them — just “opt out” of e-receipts by contacting Patti Chism at firstname.lastname@example.org or 573-341-4777.
-No matter how we convey our gratitude, we thank you for making a difference.
+Missouri S&T and the Miner Alumni Association began using electronic gift receipts on July 1.
+Now donors have the advantage of immediate, paperless receipts acknowledging their giving.
+The change affects donors with email addresses in the university database.
+If you prefer to continue receiving paper receipts, just “opt out” of e-receipts by contacting Patti Chism at email@example.com or 573-341-4777.

 In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, has collected memories from hundreds of alumni for a sesquicentennial history book.
 One of the most popular topics: Rolla restaurants.
 In a story published in the spring 2018 issue of Missouri S&T Magazine, alumni reminisce about their favorite restaurants.
 The title of the story.
 “Alex’s Pizza, of course,” makes it clear that Miners love their pizza.
 Continue reading